C191068/Khatami_Node.js/README.md

 Document Object Model is a representation of the elements and data within a web document.<br>
 It encompasses the structure and content of the document on the web.
 The Document Object Model (DOM) serves as a programming interface designed for web documents

-there is no geo location, no fetch and all the other cool browser cookies  <br>
+there is no geo location, no fetch and all the other cool browser goodies   <br>